JupiterSabre/Phase-2-Project-X-Hub-ZR/README.md

 ##Curiosity: A display of notable testimonials from club members.
 -->Future Deliverable: An interactive map for marking places been, places soon to be, & upcoming events with on hover popups with detailed information.
 Gallery images will be indexed and mapped to the interactive map at some point.

 #Conspire: A form for pitching collaborations, private programming, sponsorship, or feedback in general.
+This is powered by emailjs API.
 --> An experimental form for testimonials, on the backend it takes in a testimony input and paraphrases the submission in iambic pentameter.

 Other future deliverables:
 Proper login page.
 Payment services (probably stripe)
 Dynamic menu page for in club orders
+Much, much, better styling.